Psykotikism/Mutant_Tanks/README.md

-sm_mt_fast - View information about the Fast ability. sm_mt_fire - View information about the Fire ability. sm_mt_fling - View information about the Fling ability. sm_mt_fragile - View information about the Fragile ability. sm_mt_ghost - View information about the Ghost ability. sm_mt_god - View information about the God ability.
+sm_mt_fast - View information about the Fast ability. sm_mt_fire - View information about the Fire ability. sm_mt_fling - View information about the Fling ability. sm_mt_fly - View information about the Fly ability. sm_mt_fragile - View information about the Fragile ability. sm_mt_ghost - View information about the Ghost ability. sm_mt_god - View information about the God ability.